Leerburg »

 With all this said, I hope I have cleared up a few issues on pack structure, obedience training, and the family pet.

-If you have further questions go to my web site and read some of the other articles I have written on living with dogs, or read some of the zillion or so questions and answers.
-You could also buy some of my training videos.
+If you have further questions go to my website and read some of the other articles I have written on living with dogs, or read some of the thousands of dog training Q&A's.
+You could also view our training DVDs or our online dog training courses.

 In closing I would like to say that a well trained dog always has an owner that is a respected pack leader: